cirosantilli/markdown-style-guide/index.md

 # General rules

-## Consecutive empty lines
+## Space

-*Don't* use 2 or more consecutive empty lines except where they must appear literally such as in code blocks.
+*Don't* use 2 or more consecutive empty lines, that is, more than two consecutive newline characters, except where they must appear literally such as in code blocks.

 End files with a newline character, and *don't* leave empty lines at the end of the file.

+*Don't* use trailing whitespace unless it has a function such as indicating a line break.

 Good: